michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

  - Classes are blueprints for objects.
  - Classes can be used as types.
  - Constructors are named the same as the class.
- - Constructor definitions do not have a return return type.
+ - Constructor definitions do not have a return type.
  - Objects are instantiated / created by invoking the constructor.

 ## Static vs. Instance